apache/pekko-grpc/docs/src/main/paradox/client/details.md

 `close` and `closed` methods; these can be used to explicitly close the connection to the server and detect when the connection has been closed or shutdown due to errors, respectively.
 When you are done communicating with the server, you should call `close` on the channel, rather than the individual clients.
-Calling `close` on a generated client that was created with a shared channel will throw a @apidoc[GrpcClientCloseException].
+Calling `close` on a generated client that was created with a shared channel will throw a `GrpcClientCloseException`.

 ## Load balancing